ruhsoft-jakir/ExitDialog/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you find any bug or missing permission, open an issue or create a PR.
+If you find any bug , open an issue or create a PR.

 ---